iamvijay98/React-TodoApp/README.md

 * The application is designed to be responsive, delivering a seamless experience across various devices, including mobile phones and tablets.

+**Search Tasks🔍:**

+* Search functionality allows you to filter tasks by name or description, making it easy to find what you need.

-By creating the "React Todo List with Local Storage" project using React and integrating local storage for data persistence, you are offering a valuable task management solution that combines usability with data resilience.
+By creating the "React Todo App with Local Storage" project using React and integrating local storage for data persistence, you are offering a valuable task management solution that combines usability with data resilience.
 This open-source approach encourages collaboration and continuous improvement, making it an ideal choice for developers seeking a reliable and customizable task management application that can be deployed locally and maintain task data across sessions.

 # Screenshots: